top of page

 “We’ve already lost their trust.
 We’re seeing companies leaving the U.S., not wanting to do business with us.”

-Even if tariff threats are later withdrawn, rebuilding credibility with European partners could take years—especially as companies seek more stable jurisdictions for long-term investment.
+Even if tariff threats are later withdrawn, rebuilding credibility with European partners could take years.
+Companies may seek more stable jurisdictions for long-term investment.

-For importers, exporters, and multinational companies, the Greenland episode signals a new level of trade risk—where tariffs may be imposed rapidly, tied to political objectives, and met with coordinated international retaliation.
+For importers, exporters, and multinational companies, the Greenland episode signals a new level of trade risk.
+Tariffs may be imposed rapidly, tied to political objectives, and met with coordinated international retaliation.

 Comments